zeque92/RealTime3DwithPython/Sound Vision/Readme.md

 The demo consists of eleven independent parts.
 The credits for the pictures and music are given in the demo, only the code is mine.

 To run the whole demo, run SoundVision.py.
 All the other files should be in the same directory.
+Use "f" key to toggle full screen mode on / off.